 Russ Parr’s career has evolved from a stand-up comedian to recording artist to a top-rated, nationally-syndicated radio host, heard weekdays by 3.2 million listeners in 25 cities across America and now….to independent filmmaker.

-He’s opened for the legendary comedienne Joan Rivers and avoided bombing on stage, thanks to the laugher of friends and family.
+He’s opened for the legendary comedienne Joan Rivers and avoided bombing on stage, thanks to the laughter of friends and family.
 Russ credits his work as a comedian for developing his comedic timing as well as the many character voices – such as Magic Man, Burner, Mickey Mouse, Ali, and Bobby Jimmy – that have led to his success in radio.

 Russ landed his own morning show on 1580 KDAY, the first 24-hour, all hip hop station in the country.
 He used his platform on the airwaves to address gang violence and used the station studios and airwaves to provide gang intervention.
 He realized that urban radio not only needed to be funny and uplifting, but it also had a responsibility to the black community to be informative.

-While at KDAY, Russ launched his own independent record label, Rapsur Records, Russ Parr spelled backwards.
+While at KDAY, Russ launched his own independent record label, Rapsur Records, Russ Parr spelled backward.
 He recorded a parody song, called “We Like Ugly Women,” as one of his popular characters “Bobby Jimmy.”
 The record was a hit.

 Other hit parodies followed and he later signed with rapper Eazy-E’s label, Ruthless Records.
 He recorded several EPs produced by Dr. Dre and DJ Pooh.
 Russ recorded the hit singles “Big Butt,” “Roaches” and “Hair or Weave.”
 He performed his hit parodies in live shows alongside his label-mates Ice Cube, DJ Yella, MC Ren, World Class Wreckin’ Cru, Michel’le and Yo-Yo.